3 Things You’ll Need to Know When You Finish Administrative Assistant Training

 - Anticipating Questions– The better you’ve thought through your answers to common questions, the more confident and intelligent you will sound in the interview.

 Effective Etiquette Customer service is a major part of an administrative assistant’s job, and the way you interact with interviewers gives them a sense of how you will interact with customers.
 To make the best impression, be sure to:

 - Arrive On Time– Arriving late wastes your interviewers’ time, but arriving too early makes you look impatient.
 For best results, get there between 5 and 10 minutes before the interview.

 - Phone Prudence– Keep your phone on vibrate or silent, and never check it during an interview.

 - Don’t Patronize– Be mindful of the tone you use when explaining yourself and your résumé.
 Though it’s great to come across as knowledgeable, make sure you don’t give interviewers the impression that you think you’re smarter or better than them.

 Though knowing how to apply is important, there’s no substitute for a quality administrative assistant training program, complete with classes in word processor use, customer service, typing, and other office skills.
-For more about a career in administrative assistance, contact the Southern Careers Institute today.
+For more about a career in administrative assistance, contact the SCI today.